gruntwork-io/docs/docs/reference/modules/terraform-aws-security/iam-groups/iam-groups.md

   # The name to be used for the IAM Group that grants full access to all AWS
   # resources.
   iam_group_name_full_access = "full-access"

-  # The name of the IAM Group that allows access to houston CLI.
-  iam_group_name_houston_cli = "houston-cli-users"

   # The name to be used for the IAM Group that grants IAM administrative access.
   # Effectively grants administrator access.